BJP's Selvam elected Speaker of Puducherry Assembly | Politics

 As soon as the proceedings began in the assembly, pro tem speaker K Lakshminarayanan announced the election of Selvam as Speaker of the House.

+He noted that the successful conduct of the House proceedings depended on the cooperation of all members.

+Selvam further said the members could come out with constructive suggestions for the development of Union Territory in general and the constituencies they were elected from in particular.

-Selvam was elected to the House from the Manavely constituency and he is among the first legislators.
+Selvam was elected to the House from Manavely constituency and he is among the first legislators.

 Selvam's was the only nominated received till 12 noon, the deadline on Tuesday for the election of the Speaker.